QuentinRa/blog.quentinra.dev/proj/methods/index.md

 ## Pair-programming

 This is quite easy.
-It's usually used in agile-projects, since it's one of the extreme programming methods.
+It's usually used in agile projects, since it's one of the extreme programming methods.

 > You got **two persons** and **one computer**,
 > one code, while the other